humbertoTFT/DFT_dihedral/README.md

 Molecules files with standard Gromacs format can be found by their respective name in Data folder (in AA or CG section).
 - Molecules structures (.gro)
 - Non-fitted topologies for molecules as example (.itp)
-- Worked final topologies with FFT-fitted dihedrals (.itp)
 - Parameters  file for AA dihedral fitting (.info)
+- Worked Gaussian QM optimizations and scans files (*.log/.out)

 ## Requirements
 - Gaussian 16